Book clubs in Leicestershire

 Paper girls

-by Alex smith | Buy this book
+by Alex smith | Learn more and buy

 Great start to a series of books, truly gripping and the characters are great.
 Also has a great sub story going on in the background.
 Highly recommended.